 The bunkhouse has a 10x10' deck, two rooms and an indoor bathroom with a flush toilet, shower and sink.
 Outside is a vault toilet and campfire ring.
 The parking area accommodates up to six vehicles.
 The main living area includes a kitchen, a table with chairs, a gas log stove, a sleeper sofa and a bunk bed.
 The bedroom has another bunk bed and a queen-size bed.
 The heater and cook stove operate on propane.
 During the summer season, the bunkhouse is supplied with well water.
 Hot and cold running water is available in the kitchen, bathroom sinks, and the shower.
 Please conserve water as the supply is limited and can run out during dry periods.
 Due to freezing temperatures, the water system is shut down during the winter.
 If available, melt and boil snow for water during winter months, or bring water with you.
 There is no electricity.
 Other items to bring year-round include food,utensils,pots,pans, bedding, toilet paper, paper towels,flashlights, headlamps,matches, a first aid kit and all other basic camping gear.
 Click here for more cabin details.

-Currently, this facility is now closed for public use.
-It will remain closed for the 2020/2021 winter season.
-This facility is scheduled to allow for overnight stays on or after July 1, 2021.
-Local managers are committed to the health and safety of recreational visitors and our staff.
-We are following the guidelines from our agency regarding COVID-19, and closely monitoring the situation and responding to current conditions.
-Please continue to monitor recreation.gov or call the Placerville Ranger District at (530)644-2324.
+This location is closed until further notice.
+Local managers are committed to the health and safety of our recreational visitors and our staff.
+We are following the guidelines from our agency and the CDC regarding COVID-19, closely monitoring the situation and responding to current conditions.
+Please continue to monitor this page for the most current status updates or call the Placerville Ranger Station at (916) 500-4712 for more information.

 In order to provide an enjoyable and memorable experience to all visitors, a stay limit of days per calendar year is now in effect.
 Use of any Eldorado National Forest cabins is limited to 6 nights per recreation rental facility and a total of 12 nights per calendar year.
 This time limit includes any combination of stays in Harvey West Cabin, Loon Lake Chalet, Robbs Hut, Sly Guard Cabin and Van Vleck Bunkhouse.